thoth-tech/documentation/src/content/docs/products/splashkit/documentation/expansions/microui/SK-MicroUI-SpikeOutcome.md

 -	run it with Cmake and it should look like what it is below
 ![image](https://github.com/MangoS9/documentation/assets/128771372/50b5da58-1a64-4788-818a-bf6314a6c170)

 ## What we found out

 So far upon testing the demo, there has not been much issue in the function except for the two buttons when click on the pop-up button.
 ![image](https://github.com/MangoS9/documentation/assets/128771372/70d784e5-1981-4ee2-bc30-b84e0bf2dc71)

-More test needed for the investigation
+To completely integrate MicroUI to Splashkit, it requires a lot of research of what Splashkit has in the library and what it lack that won't support the MicroUI function.
+I modified some code that I was hoping that it will work but turns out crashed the programming and prompting me the errors.
+Due to the time constraint I am unable to completely integrate MicroUI to Splashkit.
+More research are needed for the library.

 ## Recommendations

 As it is for now, it uses microUI keyword to create the user interface.
 For future plans, we wish to incorporate the library using Splashkit style code.
-If possible, we could replace the code with Splashkit existing code to reduce the redundancy but that would requires extensive knowledge of SDL.
-Overall, it is in-need more investigation to ensure everything is stable for public uses.
+As it is right now again, it is not possible due to lack of things that Splashkit has to support the MicroUI library.
+If enough time, create an UI prototype is possible.